skp10/Major_Project/proposal.md

 ***I WILL BE DOING MY MAJOR PROJECT ON PROCESSING.*** The way I will start is by adding basic physics motion such as gravity and movements.
 I would create different classes of all the properties that I need for creating this game and get this game working with simple primitive shapes such as squares, rectangles, ellipse etc...
 I would add graphics and beauty to my game at the end.
 I would look some YouTube videos and tutorials to help create this game.

 ## TimeLine...
-- start time - 14 April 2017 (Use my easter break to work on it)
+- start time - 14 April 2017 (I will use my easter break to work on it)

 It would take about 2-3 weeks to get basic game going.
 (JUST BASIC GAME MOVEMENTS AND INTERACTION WITHOUT ANY LEVELS OR GRAPHICS)